DrakeNotJack/AI-Travel-Agent/README.md

 ## **2. Future Evolution: From Execution Assistant to Autonomous Collaborator**

-The current version focuses on step-by-step execution.
+💡 This implementation serves as a Minimum Viable Demonstration.
-Future iterations aim to build an **Autonomous Travel Collaborator** capable of proactive planning, end-to-end task execution, transactional operations, and feedback-driven optimization.
+Future iterations aim to build a multi-tool agent system capable of autonomous itinerary generation, flight/hotel search, constraint-aware planning, and user-in-the-loop decision checkpoints to deliver reliable, user-controlled travel planning.
+Deployed via a modular MCP-like architecture with memory, tool routing, and iterative refinement.
-This represents a shift from *“acting on instructions”* to *“delivering complete travel outcomes with user-supervised checkpoints.”*
+This represents a shift from *“acting on instructions”* to *“completing end-to-end travel planning tasks with user-supervised checkpoints.”*

 ### **2.1 Upgraded Positioning**